Maddie and Wynn

 “Peru.”

-“Yes, your grandmother is thrilled.
-It’s the first time I heard joy in her voice since grandpa died.”
+“Its the first time I heard happiness in your grandmother’s voice since grandpa died.”

 “She’s fine.
 But.
 Well, you know.
-Since grandpa died, she’s been alone and so… we decided it’s time we move to Peru.”
+Since grandpa died, your grandmother has been alone and so… we decided this is a good time for us to move to Peru.”

 “We found you a new school,” her mom said.
-“An international baccalaureate program; you can study in English and Spanish.”
+“Its an international school.
+You can study in English and Spanish.”

 Her mom’s palm stopped the plate from leaving the table.
-“You’ve done perfectly well with French.
+“You’ve done perfectly well in French-immersion.
 Spanish will be easy for you.”

 “But I don’t want to leave Vancouver!
-Jenna, Mika, and I planned the perfect summer, and—” Maddie hesitated.
-Kevin, she thought.
+Jenna, Mika, and I planned the perfect summer, and…” Maddie hesitated.
 What about Kevin?

 “And what?” her mom asked.
 “You always wanted a bigger room and more space.
 It’s the right time and perfect opportunity for all of us.”

-She wrapped her arms across her chest to hold herself together.
-This was totally unfair—and just wrong—except for GG.
+Maddie wrapped her arms across her chest to hold herself together.
+This was totally unfair—and just wrong.
+Except for GG.
 She didn’t want her grandmother to be alone.
 Being alone sucked.
-She should know, her parents were always going off on some cultural research project and leaving her behind.
+She should know.
+Her parents were always going off on some cultural research project and leaving her behind.

-“I’ve spent a lot of time finding a wonderful school for you.
+“I’ve spent a lot of time finding this school for you.
 You should appreciate my efforts.”

 “This sucks!”